CONSTITUTION AND RULES

 11. DUTIES OF THE COMMITTEE

 b.
-The Committee shall have power to make Regulations and directions, as they may consider necessary for the well-being of the Club.
+The Committee may draw up such policies, rules and Codes as they may consider necessary, for the well-being of the Club.

 c.
 The Committee may appoint Sub-Committees, which may include persons not necessarily members of the Committee, and delegate to any Sub-Committee any of their powers, except the financial control of the Club and the election or removal of members.